stllfe/manuscript/README.md

 - **Config File Overrides**: Load a base configuration from a Python file and override specific values from the CLI.
 - **Save Final Configuration**: Save the fully-resolved configuration to a new, runnable Python script for perfect reproducibility.
 - **Dynamic Defaults**: Variables can be initialized with runtime values (e.g., `time.time()`), and these can still be overridden from the CLI.

-## How It Works

-You designate a "configurable section" in your script with `script.init()` and `script.done()`. `manu` parses the source code of this section using Python's `ast` module to extract variable names, types, default values, and even comments as help text.
-It then uses this information to:

-1. Build a configuration schema.
-2. Generate a CLI.
-3. Parse arguments, handling special syntax for config files (`-c`) and saving a patched script copy (`-p`).
-4. Process values for interpolation and custom hooks.
-5. Validate the final, resolved values with `pydantic`.
-6. Inject the final values back into your script's global scope.

 ## Usage Example